Thank you! Your submission has been received!

+How amazing would it be if you could get a real-time assessment of your products (industrial assets), like how these assets are performing during regular operations, along with the ability to predict any technical failures, anomalies in machine feedback, and most importantly, ability to turn the best value of that data into smart product analytics dashboard?
 This isn’t just beneficial for your organization; it also offers various options to build newer revenue systems through equipment as a service model.
 The latest study at Forrester found that 85% of firms in the industrial sector prioritize service-led and outcome-driven business models on top now.
+This is why most OEMs and enterprises are pivoting to servitization.
 This business model goes beyond the traditional focus on product sales, pushing companies to innovate by integrating services into their offerings.

 What is Servitization?

 Servitization is a business model transformation that enables businesses to create and capture additional value through extended relationships with their customers.
 They offer maintenance, repairs, operations, and even outcome-based contracts alongside or instead of traditional product sales, like insights into consumer usage routines and product performance.
 It reflects a strategic move from a transaction-based model to a relationship-oriented approach, emphasizing customer satisfaction and long-term engagement.
-It is helpful for better serving existing clients, expanding markets, and driving profitable revenue growth.
+It is helpful for better serving existing customers, expanding markets, and driving profitable revenue growth.

 Why Do OEMs Turn to Servitization?